Zauberman/Fraktole/README.md

 # Fraktole

-> **A Linux-native tiling command center for orchestrating autonomous AI coding agents.**
+> **A Linux-native tiling command center for orchestrating autonomous AI coding agents, Allowing UI easiness for Loops , with a set of premaid loops (Auto compose).**

 Fraktole pairs real terminal multiplexing with a supervising **Reviewer model** that acts as an autonomous general: it dispatches substantive work to an agent workforce running in live PTY tiles, verifies code and runtime state itself, and manages goals through to completion.